ant-codez/SnowmanGame/README.md

 ## Usage :newspaper:
-To play the same first compile each file using:
+To play the game first compile each file using:

       g++ -Wall -c -g *.cpp
 Then use this command to combine the object files: